 Having radiation therapy - Treatment is carefully planned to destroy as many cancer cells as possible while causing the least harm to your normal tissue.
 The initial appointment to map out the treatment (simulation) may take a few hours.
 You will have CT scans of the affected area, and your skin may be marked with a special ink.
-This makes sure that the radiation is directed at the same place on your body every time you receive radiation therapy.
-Although the ink is permanent, the mark is only the size of a freckle.
+This makes sure that the radiation is directed at the same place on your body every time you have radiation therapy.
+The ink may be permanent, but is only the size of a freckle.
+Tell someone if you are worried about this.
 Radiation therapy is usually every day, Monday to Friday, as an outpatient (you don't stay in hospital).
 A session usually lasts about 20 minutes - the radiation therapists have to set up the equipment and position you, but the treatment itself takes only a few minutes.
 Radiation therapy doesn't hurt and you aren't radioactive afterwards.